Homoglyph: Unicode homoglyphs

-The Unicode character set contains many strongly homoglyphic characters, known as "confusables".
-These present security risks in a variety of situations (addressed in UTR#36) and have recently been called to particular attention in regard to internationalized domain names.
-One might deliberately spoof a domain name by replacing one character with its homoglyph, thus creating a second domain name, not readily distinguishable from the first, that can be exploited in phishing (see main article IDN homograph attack).
-In many fonts the Greek letter 'Α', the Cyrillic letter 'А' and the Latin letter 'A' are visually identical, as are the Latin letter 'a' and the Cyrillic letter 'а' (the same can be applied to the Latin letters "aBeHKopcTxy" and the Cyrillic letters "аВсеНКорТху").
+Unicode has code points for many strongly homoglyphic characters, known as "confusables".
+These present security risks in a variety of situations (addressed in UTR#36) and were called to particular attention in regard to internationalized domain names.
+In theory at least, one might deliberately spoof a domain name by replacing one character with its homoglyph, thus creating a second domain name, not readily distinguishable from the first, that can be exploited in phishing (see main article IDN homograph attack).
+In many typefaces, the Greek letter ⟨Α⟩, the Cyrillic letter ⟨А⟩ and the Latin letter ⟨A⟩ are visually identical, as are the Latin letter ⟨a⟩ and the Cyrillic letter ⟨а⟩ (the same can be applied to the Latin letters "aBceHKopTxy" and the Cyrillic letters "аВсеНКорТху").
 A domain name can be spoofed simply by substituting one of these forms for another in a separately registered name.
-There are also many examples of near-homoglyphs within the same script such as 'í' (with an acute accent) and 'i', É (E-acute) and Ė (E dot above) and È (E-grave), Í (with an acute accent) and ĺ (Lowercase L with acute).
-When discussing this specific security issue, any two sequences of similar characters may be assessed in terms of its potential to be taken as a 'homoglyph pair', or if the sequences clearly appear to be words, as 'pseudo-homographs' (noting again that these terms may themselves cause confusion in other contexts).
+There are also many examples of near-homoglyphs within the same script such as ⟨í⟩ (with an acute accent) and ⟨i⟩ (with a tittle), ⟨É⟩ (E-acute) and ⟨Ė⟩ (⟨E⟩ with dot above) and ⟨È⟩ (E-grave), ⟨Í⟩ (capital ⟨I⟩ with an acute accent) and ⟨ĺ⟩ (lowercase ⟨L⟩ with acute accent).
+When discussing this specific security issue, any two sequences of similar characters may be assessed in terms of its potential to be taken as a homoglyph pair, or if the sequences clearly appear to be words, as pseudo-homographs (noting again that these terms may themselves cause confusion in other contexts).
 In the Chinese language, many simplified Chinese characters are homoglyphs of the corresponding traditional Chinese characters.

-Efforts by TLD registries and Web browser designers are under way to minimize the risks of homoglyphic confusion.
-Commonly, this is achieved by prohibiting names which mix character sets from multiple languages (toys-Я-us.org, using the Cyrillic letter Я, would be invalid, but wíkipedia.org and wikipedia.org still exist as different websites); Canada's .ca registry goes one step further by requiring names which differ only in diacritics to have the same owner and same registrar.
+Efforts by TLD registries and Web browser designers aim to minimize the risks of homoglyphic confusion.
+Commonly, this is achieved by prohibiting names which mix character sets from multiple languages (toys-Я-us.org, using the Cyrillic letter ⟨Я⟩, would be invalid, but wíkipedia.org and wikipedia.org still exist as different websites); Canada's .ca registry goes one step further by requiring names which differ only in diacritics to have the same owner and same registrar.
 The handling of Chinese characters varies: in .org and .info registration of one variant renders the other unavailable to anyone, while in .biz the traditional and simplified versions of the same name are delivered as a two-domain bundle which both point to the same domain name server.

 Relevant documentation will be found both on the developers' Web sites, and on an IDN Forum provided by ICANN.